alexandre-huff/rft/README.md

 * rft_enqueue_msg( msg ) - pass a message to the RFT library.
 A set of messages are reserved to the RFT and xApp only needs to forward that messages to the RFT by using this function

+* get_role( meid ) - returns the role that the current xApp replica is playing for the corresponding Managed Equipment.
+This operation allows the xApp replica to learn its role and to process the message accordingly

 * rft_replicate( command, context, key, value, len ) - operation called by the xApp to replicate its state passing the following arguments:

     * command: the command (int) which will be executed by the state machine